Fox News correspondent hospitalized after being injured in Ukraine - KVIA

 Hall started his career as a war correspondent, reporting from the Middle East and Africa and filing reports for several news organizations, including The New York Times, Sunday Times, Agence France-Presse, and BBC.

-In 2015, Hall joined Fox as the network’s State Department correspondent.
+In 2015, Hall joined Fox.
 In his role for the network, he has filed reports over the years from dangerous conflict zones, including Syria, Iraq, and Afghanistan.

-Hall is also the author of “Inside ISIS: The Brutal Rise of a Terrorist Army.”
+Hall currently serves as Fox’s State Department correspondent.
+He is also the author of “Inside ISIS: The Brutal Rise of a Terrorist Army.”

+“We are horrified to learn that our fellow correspondent Benjamin Hall was injured as he covered the Ukraine war,” said Shaun Tandon, president of the State Department Correspondents Association.
+“We know Ben for his warmth, good humor and utmost professionalism.
+We wish Ben a quick recovery and call for utmost efforts to protect journalists who are providing an invaluable service through their coverage in Ukraine.”

 Hall’s injury comes one day after Brent Renaud, an award-winning American journalist, was killed in the Ukrainian city of Irpin.